 educate you on how to take care of yourself when you return home.

-Although you may return home a few days after your CABG surgery, it
+You may return home a few days after your CABG surgery.
+But it

 may take several months before you can return to all of the activities you